 So, what if, like me, you’ve never written a book before?
 But, like me, you think you’d like to.
 How would you go about it?
 I took a two-step process.
 I took a year and read books like I thought I would like to write.
 I knew I wanted to write a science fiction book, but I also knew I didn’t want it to be about monsters and ghosts and vampires, although you will find references to each of these elements in the book.
 No, I read mystery and adventure and non-fiction, and well, just about anything that tickled my fancy.
 I paid attention to how the stories were put together and how the characters came off the page.
 What made the good guys good and the bad guys bad?
 And sometimes, it was interesting when the good guys were bad, and so on.

 So that was the first part.
 The second part?
 I decided that the second part would be to try and avoid mistakes others had made.
-I developed quite a library card (virtual, of course) with my various check outs and purchases.
-Most writers are up front about what worked for them and what didn’t.
-And most are more than willing to share those experiences for the price or a read of their book.
+I developed quite a library card (virtual, of course) with my various checkouts and purchases.
+Most writers are upfront about what worked for them and what didn’t.
+And most are more than willing to share those experiences for the price (and a read) of their book.
 Good deal, when you could potentially avoid weeks or months of work by not doing what they did.
-Good advice, and almost without exception, worth the wait or the price of the book.
+Good advice, and almost without exception, worth the wait or the price.

 Not magic.
 Just writing.

 In this web log, I write about writing.

 So sign up on this page, then check out the archive!